MHuy51/pirated-fight-list/README.md

 # pirated-fight-list
+**MAKE SURE to import the inner folder, if you import the outer folder as project it will cause error**
 ## Overview
 A short project I made based on Fight List to practice Fight List is an online multiplayer game, each round the player is given a topic and they must type as many things that are associated with the topic as fast as possible